silvioallena/MOTORISED_CAMERA_SLIDER_WITH_PAN_AND_TILT/README.md

 Parts list, schematics, libraries, code will be added to this page Step by Step.

-- The link to Part 1 of the turial is the following:
+- Tutorial PART 1 Link:

    https://youtu.be/tCjizim1ejc

-- The link to Part 2 of the turial is the following:
+- Tutorial PART 2 Link:

    https://youtu.be/ajLDTFrjfqI